updated

 We also have a small dish washer, so that it's only bigger items who needs hand wash with the cold water mentioned above.

-There is also a workshop in the garage and other rooms at the second floor in the garage who can be used.
-They aren't very well isolated though, so I'm not sure how they are during winter.
+There is also a workshop in the garage and other rooms at the second floor in the garage which can be used.
+They aren't very well isolated though, so we aren't using them as much during the winter.
 Also they need to be reorganized before using them.

 We can provide gluten free alternatives (we have a couple of friends with celiac disease and we can make our kitchen gluten free if needed).